 by: Martin Sagendorf

 Most everyone knows that an equilateral prism will refract white light into its constituent colors: a spectrum ranging from red to violet.
-But, if one uses an additional prism, there’s much more to be discovered.
+But, if one uses two prisms, there’s much more to be discovered.

 All that’s required:

 – a slit mounted on a large piece of cardboard